Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 * Create an empty string
 * Loop over each letter in the word
 * Check if the letter has been guessed or not
-    * If the value of "guessed" is true add the letter to the string
+    * If the value of "guessed" is `True` add the letter to the string
-    * If the value of "guessed" is false add '_' to the string
+    * If the value of "guessed" is `False` add '_' to the string
 * Add 1 space between each letter/underscore

 <!--BEGIN CHALLENGE-->